 What is our respiratory system?

 In general, the respiratory system is a biological system that contains organs and structures that assist in gas exchange.
 Gas exchange involves the movement of carbon dioxide and oxygen between our circulating blood and air.
 Did you know that on average, a resting adult respires 12 to 20 breaths per minute?
-While you read this paragraph, another person at rest has taken in 12-20 breaths.
+(Cleveland Clinic) While you read this paragraph, another person at rest has taken in 12-20 breaths.
 How cool is that!

 Every breath is precious, and we have our lungs and respiratory system to thank for that.